allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 Xcode 9 provides `MACH_O_TYPE = staticlib` build setting –
 [linker](https://en.wikipedia.org/wiki/Linker_(computing)) produces static
 library when the flag is set.
-As for libraries integrated through CocoaPods, we had to create custom script in [Podfile](https://guides.cocoapods.org/syntax/podfile.html) to set this flag only for selected external libraries during `pod install` (that is during dependencies installation, because CocoaPods creates new project structures for
+As for libraries integrated through CocoaPods, we had to create a custom script in [Podfile](https://guides.cocoapods.org/syntax/podfile.html) to set this flag only for selected external libraries during `pod install` (that is during dependencies installation, because CocoaPods creates new project structures for